 Shameenda (2011) investigated preservation and conservation of library materials, techniques and practices in the University of Zambia Library and its two branches.
 The study highlighted preservation and conservation issues which included managerial and financial considerations including storage and accommodation, staffing levels, policies, techniques and practices in preserving and conserving library materials and the information contained in them in order to ensure long term access to them.
 The research findings revealed that although the University of Zambia libraries were involved in the long-term preservation of library materials, they did not provide a well-planned preservation and conservation care because preservation was given least priority and conservation programmes were addressed in varying degrees in the libraries.
-The study further identified lack of preservation and conservation planning, policies and weak commitment from the University of Zambia management on funding of libraries at the University of Zambia.
-Also inadequate programmes and limited preservation and conservation education and training among librarians were the other forms of obstacles to effective preservation and conservation of library materials in the university libraries.
-Also revealed was the lack of awareness concerning preventive preservation measures, poor handling and use of library materials.
+The study further identified lack of preservation and conservation planning, policies and weak commitment from the University of Zambia management on funding of libraries.
+Inadequate programmes and limited preservation and conservation education and training among librarians were the other forms of obstacles to effective preservation and conservation of library materials in the university libraries.
+The obstacles also include lack of awareness concerning preventive preservation measures, poor handling and use of library materials.